 A Mac package is available.
 Make sure you have previously installed JAVA SE Development Kit 8.

 Select Destination Directory

 Select the destination directory.
-Unsurprisingly, this is where the application will be installed.
 Marketcetera does not need to be installed with administrator or root rights.
 If you choose to run the installer as administrator or root, you'll need to also run the application as administrator or root thereafter.
 It's probably best to just install it somewhere where you don't need special rights.
 This is the default behavior on all platforms.

-When installing the Strategy Engine or Order Loader, you'll need to specify an exchange to connect to.
+When installing DARE, you'll need to specify an exchange to connect to.
 Most people will start by connecting to the Marketcetera simulated exchange for testing.
 Other exchanges can be added later, as necessary.
 The default value,

 exchange.marketcetera.com, is the host for our simulated exchange.
 You'll also need to specify a unique value for

 SenderCompID.
 The easiest value to use is probably your email address.
 Note that each server connection needs a unique